 On this page

-A scholarship fund has been created to support high school students from under-represented groups (low socioeconomic status and Aboriginal learners) to pursue science and mathematics (STEM) subjects at SACE Stage 1 and 2 level.
+A scholarship fund has been created to support high school students from under-represented groups (low socioeconomic status, girls and Aboriginal learners) to pursue science and mathematics (STEM) subjects at SACE Stage 1 and 2 level.

 The fund covers the cost of tutors, laptops, excursions or any other strategy that directly supports the student to achieve in their chosen STEM subjects and pathways.